mbenson182/GitTutorial/README.md

 git checkout develop_<lastname>
 ```

-   We've used the "branch" command again, this time with a new argument, "develop_<lastname>".
-This actually creates a new branch called *develop_<lastname>* for you to work in.
+   We've used the "branch" command again, this time with a new argument, "develop_lastname".
+This actually creates a new branch called *develop_lastname* for you to work in.
 Then, we "checkout", or basically move to, that branch.
 If you close and re-open this file, you'll notice that it's the same as the version that was in *develop*.
 This is an important concept - when you make a new branch, it has the exact same files and contents as the branch you were in when you created it.
-So right now, *develop* and *develop_<lastname>* are exactly the same!
+So right now, *develop* and *develop_lastname* are exactly the same!
 Let's change that.